ruthyklein/PracticumProject/README.md

 This project was created as part of a screening practicum.
 Credits to the contributors involved in its development.

-Thank you for considering the Employee Management System project.
-We hope it serves as a valuable learning experience and a demonstration of your skills in software development.
-Good luck!
+Thank you for considering the employee management system project.
+We hope this will serve as a learning experience for you.
+Successfully!
 Ruth Klein 2024

 r0583226266@gmail.com